foozy74/docker-ansible-cloud/README.md

-you can test the basic function from ansible for Vmware / netapp
+you can test the basic function from ansible for Vmware / Netapp / DELL-openmanger tools

 ### Prerequisites
 you need a ansible config file white the minimum parameter